School of Education and Human Sciences Code

 - Faculty Awards Committees

-There will be five standing Awards Committees:- Research Awards Committee
+There will be five standing Awards Committees whose eligibility is determined by Admin Council.- Research Awards Committee (and Promising Scholar Award)

 - Membership: five members - the winners from the prior year, two department chairs appointed by the Dean, and the Assoc.
 Dean for Research and Graduate Education (will serve as chair)